w3f/PSPs/PSPs/psp-17.md

 A standard interface for Ink! tokens.

-This proposal aims to define the standard token in ink! smart contracts, in the same way of EIP-20 for Ethereum ecosystem (https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md).
+This proposal aims to define the standard token in ink! smart contracts, just like [EIP-20](https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md) for Ethereum ecosystem.

 ## Implementation